 Great Weimar (Great Dane & Weimaraner Mix): Info, Pictures, Facts

 To say that the Great Weimar is a lot of dog is an understatement.
-It is both large and generous in the love that it will lavish on its family.
-He is affectionate with his people and will share his attention with some strangers.
+They are large and generous in the love that they lavish on their family.
+They are affectionate with their family and will share their attention with some strangers.
 Both the Great Dane and Weimaraner bring desirable traits to the hybrid.
-They are trainable with a high degree of energy.
-Think of it as momentum to move his massive frame.
+They are loyal to their owners and eager to please.

 1. The History of the Great Dane Goes Back to the Egyptians

 This gentle giant has a history that goes back about 5,000 years.
 The Great Dane was a tough breed from the start as a hunter of bulls, boars, and bears.
-Despite this violent past, this dog is a sweet and friendly companion that can become a beloved member of your family.
+Despite this violent past, the Great Dane is a sweet and friendly companion that can become a beloved member of your family.

 2. The Weimaraner Is the Ultimate Hunter

 The origin of the Weimaraner rests with the Nobles of Weimar.
 They had high expectations of this sporting dog as a hunter.
-They selectively bred them to excel in speed and tracking, which were necessary to hunt bear and deer.
-The breed went from the nearly inevitable decline during World War II to one of the most popular breeds of the AKC.
+They selectively bred them to excel in speed and tracking, which were necessary to hunt bears and deer.
+They suffered a decline during World War II but became one of the most popular breeds of the AKC.

 3. The Comic and Animation Worlds Have Two Famous Great Danes

 The pouting but adorable face of the Great Dane inspired many artists.
-You may recognize this loving pooch in comics and animation as Scooby-Doo from the Hanna-Barbera cartoons and Astro of the Jetsons.
+You may recognize this loving dog in comics and animation, such as Scooby-Doo from the Hanna-Barbera cartoons and Astro of the Jetsons.
 You may also recognize Marmaduke from the comic strips and Fang from the Harry Potter novels.

 Temperament & Intelligence of the Great Weimar 🧠

 The Great Weimar comes from good stock.
-He is a sweet dog, even if his size seems intimidating.
-He is affectionate and not a pet to merely let outside to roam the backyard.
-This pooch needs love and attention to be happy.
-He will not tolerate being left alone.
-The Great Weimar is an active hybrid that brings a youthful enthusiasm to play and exercise.
+They are sweet dogs, even if their size seems intimidating.
+They need love and attention to be happy and do not tolerate being left alone.
+The Great Weimar is an active hybrid with youthful enthusiasm to play and exercise.

 Are These Dogs Good for Families? 🏡